jshinm/taxes/README.md

-# taxes
+# MR Financial Web App
-Prepares P&L statement from different bank accounts
+Web application to parse/view/analyze uploaded financial transactions.
+It is originally meant to be a personal P&L statement generator for tax purposes.

 ## ToDos
 - Generalized back-end